HireHawk/hirehawk_web/README.md

   src/routers - contains router components.
-  src/store/ - contains REDUX store configuration: reducers. src/test/ - contains all components, media,pages that should be used ONLY during tests and not in production.
+  src/store/ - contains REDUX store configuration: reducers. src/test/ - contains all components, media,pages that should be used ONLY during tests and not in production. src/styles/ - contains all styles that are used in multiple components
   `````